8 mins read

 • Moving your body

-After you take into account some of the tools above, you may feel more equipped to handle these announcements and family gatherings that create the space for them.
-We'd love to invite you to consider some of these responses.
-You can definitely keep them short and sweet.
+After you consider some of the tools above, you may feel more equipped to handle these announcements and family gatherings that create the space for them.

-Consider these responses:
+Consider these responses

-"Wow!
+• "Wow!
 Congratulations.
 This is wonderful news."

-"I am so happy for you.
+• "I am so happy for you.
 You're going to make a wonderful mom."

-"That's terrific news for you and (insert name)."
+• "That's terrific news for you and (insert name)."

 How to Support a Loved One Experiencing Infertility

+Sometimes, this may look like sitting silently in their pain.
+This may feel uncomfortable, but it's truly a gift to BE with someone when they're suffering.
 If you're looking for some statements to say, try some of the following:

 • "I'm so sorry that you are going through this."